How come the EU and US are still importing ‘blood timber’ from Myanmar when they introduced sanctions to prevent it?

 Due to the military takeover of the country and the implementation of sanctions against MTE, the EU Commission decided that all Myanmar timber products should be considered illegal in accordance with the EUTR.

-Similarly, the US Lacey Act prohibits the import of timber if the wood had been felled and transported illegally based on the country of origin’s laws.
+Similarly, the US Lacey Act prohibits the import of timber if the wood had been felled and transported illegally according to the laws of the country of origin.

 This all begs the question, why it is still possible to import teak directly from Myanmar into the EU and US markets?